Jamcre/CPP-Projects-and-Assignments/README.md

 # C++ Projects
-**Contains projects and assignments completed during my time in the courses 'Software Analysis and Design I, II, III'**
+**This repository contains projects and assignments completed during my time in the courses 'Software Analysis and Design I, II, III'**